BMI’s design, SPRIND’s alternatives, and what works on your Mobile Linux

 What the wallet gives citizens:

 The wallet is state-issued credential infrastructure, not a self-sovereign identity system.
+The shape of that infrastructure is a choice.

 | Event | Expected | Significance for Linux |